Get to know the eight major theories of leadership

 Management theory

 Management theory, sometimes known as transactional leadership, focuses on supervision, organisation, and group performance.
-It is founded in a system of rewards and punishment.
+It's founded in a system of rewards and punishment.
 This theory is regularly used in business as employees are typically rewarded when performance is high, but reprimanded when it is sub-par.

 Management theory emphasises the value of hierarchy in a bid to obtain organisational effectiveness.
 The managers use their authority to enforce rules to inspire staff and improve productivity and performance.